 The Company from time to time uses external advisers.

-- Menzies LLP for ongoing advice on NED remuneration and tax treatment
+- Menzies LLP for ongoing advice on, Corporation tax, VAT and PAYE.

 PRINCIPLE 7: Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement